ioccc-src/winner/faq.md

 Changes to the IOCCC content included things such as:

 * Moving IOCCC entries into their own separate directories.
-* Establishing a detailed manifest for an IOCCC winning entries.
+* Establishing a detailed manifest for IOCCC winning entries.
 * Fixing lots and lots of typos.
 * Fixing Makefiles and code to allow for nearly all winning entries to be compiled with/in modern systems.